Thought Cloning: Learning to Think while Acting by Imitating Human Thinking: Architecture and Training Details

 \section{Architecture and Training Details}

-For full transparency, replicability, and to facilitate future research building on our work, we are releasing both the source code and model weights.
+For full transparency, replicability, and to facilitate future research building on our work, we are releasing the source code, model weights, and the dataset used in our experiments\footnote{\url{https://github.com/ShengranHu/Thought-Cloning}}.
 Additionally, we provide key details necessary for the evaluation and replication of our work in this supplementary information.
-The architectural details of Thought Cloning models are shown in Fig. \ref{appendix_fig:detailed_architecture}.
+The architectural details of the Thought Cloning models adopted in this paper are shown in Fig. \ref{appendix_fig:detailed_architecture}.
 As in \cite{hui2020babyai}, all missions and thoughts are encoded with Gated Linear Units (GLUs), with separate encoders employed for the missions and thoughts respectively.
 After the encoding process, we apply an attention mechanism \cite{vaswani2017attention} to dynamically weight the importance of different parts of the text encoding, based on the state history.
 The observation is encoded with a Convolutional Neural Network (CNN) and a Bag-of-Words \cite{Mikolov2013EfficientEO} encoding approach.
-In the Upper-level Component, a Transformer encoder \cite{vaswani2017attention,kang2019dual} is adopted to embed the thought history and mission, with the thought history as the query and the mission as the key and value.
+In the \upperlevel, a Transformer encoder \cite{vaswani2017attention,kang2019dual} is adopted to embed the thought history and mission, with the thought history as the query and the mission as the key and value.
 This Transformer encoder consists of two layers, each with two heads.
-The Lower-level Component is identical to the Behavior Cloning Baseline, except with the additional encoding of thoughts.
+The \lowerlevel is identical to the Behavior Cloning Baseline, except with the additional encoding of thoughts.
 Key architectural parameters, such as memory size and embedding size, are consistent with the baseline in \cite{hui2020babyai}, as shown in Table \ref{table:parameters}.